ceford/cefjdemos-data-jdm-help-en/articles/joomla-update/joomla-update-options.md

   - **Beta** For Beta testing sites.
   - **Release Candidate** For Release Candidate sites.
   - **Stable** For Production sites.
+- **Custom URL** If a Custom URL was selected in the Update Channel a field to enter the URL appears here.
 - **Potentially incompatible extensions checkbox** Shows the checkbox in the pre–update check if any of the extensions installed on your site is potentially incompatible with the version of Joomla you are upgrading to.